ARyaskov/metro-ru/README.md

 - add English translation of stations names
 - add an address of each station
 - minify data files
-- some Moscow Salatovaya branch new stations are absent
 - create a common data dir in bundle
 - automatically push browser minified version to CDN